Rizal's 2nd congressional district

 Rizal's 2nd congressional district is one of the six congressional districts of the Philippines in the province of Rizal.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the municipalities of Baras, Cardona, Jalajala, Morong, Pililla, Tanay and Teresa.
 It is currently represented in the 20th Congress by Emigdio P. Tanjuatco III of the Nationalist People's Coalition (NPC).

-Prior to its second dissolution in 1972, the district consisted of towns that all currently remain in Rizal, as well as the present-day Metro Manila cities of Pasig (the then-seat of Rizal provincial government), Marikina, and Quezon City's eastern part that was previously under both aforementioned cities, Montalban (now Rodriguez), and San Mateo.
-After the creation of Metro Manila in 1975, the second district then comprises the northern and eastern part of the reduced province of Rizal beginning in 1987.
-In 2021, the municipalities of Rodriguez and San Mateo, which have been part of the 2nd district since its creation, have been separated from the district to form the 3rd and 4th districts, respectively, by virtue of Republic Act No. 11533.
+Prior to its second dissolution in 1972, the district consisted of towns that all currently remain in Rizal, as well as the present-day Metro Manila cities of Pasig (the then-capital of Rizal), Marikina, and Quezon City's eastern part that was previously under both aforementioned cities, Montalban (now Rodriguez), and San Mateo.
+After the creation of Metro Manila in 1975, the second district then comprised the northern and eastern part of the reduced province of Rizal beginning in 1987.
+In 2021, the municipalities of Rodriguez and San Mateo, which were part of the 2nd district since its creation, were separated from the district to form the 3rd and 4th districts, respectively, by virtue of Republic Act No. 11533.